sraynitjsr/Database_Monster_Repo/NoSQL/Column DB/README.md

 #### Wide-Column Data Model:-

 ##### An extension of the column-family data model.
 Each row can have a varying number of columns, and columns are grouped into column families.
 Allows for efficient querying of specific columns and is often used in time-series data and sensor data.

+#### Document Data Model:-

+##### Introduced in Cassandra 2.0 and improved in later versions.
+Data is organized as collections of documents.
+Each document can have a different structure and schema.
+Suitable for storing JSON-like data and provides flexible schema support.